DejanRistic/OverScrollViews/README.md

 @Override
 public void overScrolled(int scrollY, int maxY, boolean exceededOffset, boolean didFinishOverScroll) {

     // You can check the scrollY value and use it however you need.
-(0 - yMax) if(scrollY < (maxY/2)) { // you are half way to full offset.
+(0-maxY) if(scrollY < (maxY/2)) { // you are half way to full offset.
         // do something
     }else if(scrollY == maxY) { // you are at full offset.